filecoin-project/venus/CONTRIBUTING.md

 We may enable GitHub branch protections requiring that a CI build has passed on the branch, that the branch is up to date with master, or both.
 If either protection is not in force, committers should use their best judgement when landing an untested commit.

-### Developer Do's and Don'ts

-- **DO be aware of patterns from closely related systems.** It often makes sense to draw patterns from more established, closely related platforms than to derive them from first principles.
-For example, we draw heavily on patterns in IPFS for things like configuration, commands, and persistence.
-Similarly, we draw on patterns in Ethereum for message processing.
-- **DO NOT create technical debt.** Half-completed features give us a false sense of progress.
-  - *Example: you add a cache for something.
-To prevent the cache from becoming a DOS vector, it requires the addition of a tricky replacement policy.
-You are tempted to defer that work because there is a lot else to do.
-"Do not create technical debt" means you should implement the replacement policy along with the cache, and not defer that work into the future.*
-* **DO NOT add dependencies on `Node` or add more implementation to `Node`**: The `Node` has become a god object and a dependency of convenience.
-Abstractions should not take a `Node` as a dependency: they should take the narrower set of things they actually need.
-Building blocks should not go on `Node`;
-  they should go into separate, smaller abstractions that depend on the narrow set of things they actually need.
-[More detail in #1223](https://github.com/filecoin-project/go-filecoin/issues/1223#issuecomment-433764709).

 ## Issues and tracking